 Negotiating a Raise

 If you are currently employed and want a raise, start by being prepared.
-Gather your salary survey information, recent performance appraisals that document the job you're doing, and any other relevant information.
+Gather your salary survey information, average raise data, recent performance appraisals that document the job you're doing, and any other relevant information.
 Be aware of company policy regarding compensation.
 Some employers are limited by budget constraints and can only give raises at certain times of the year, regardless of the circumstances.

 Have a clear idea of what you want